expo/expo/docs/versions/unversioned/workflow/configuration.md

       List of additional permissions the standalone app will request upon installation.
       Along with the minimum necessary for an expo app to function.

-      Don't use "permissions" to use the defualt list.
+      Don't use "permissions" to use the default list.

       Set "permissions" to [] to use ONLY the MINIMUM necessary permissions.
     */